-- She was saved by a Wermacht soldier during the Holocaust and learned one important lesson
+- She Was Saved by a Wermacht Soldier During the Holocaust and Learned One Lesson

 Dimbleby’s son, Jonathan Dimbleby, himself a well-known journalist, went to Bergen-Belsen this year to shoot the documentary film 'Return to Belsen,' marking 75 years since the camp was liberated, an event deeply etched on the British collective memory by virtue of his father’s broadcast.
 Following an article I’d written about my grandmother’s life for Haaretz last year, my mother and I accompanied him to the former camp.